Frequently Asked Questions

 - Race pack full of goodies from our sponsors.

-- End of race meal and beer!
+- End of race meal and drinks!

 - Experienced and professionally run event with marshals, first aid and safety support.